Tradeoffs and Comparison Complexity: Introduction

-\textit{\textbf{Experimental tests.}} We conduct two sets of experiments.
-First, we test the validity of our proposed complexity measures using three large-scale binary choice datasets corresponding to our domains of interest: choice between induced-values multiattribute goods, lotteries, and time-dated payoff streams.
-In line with the theory, our complexity measures are strongly predictive of choice inconsistency, choice errors, and subjective uncertainty over choices in all three datasets.
-When a choice problem involves a lower value-dissimilarity ratio, subjects are more likely to make inconsistent choices across repeat instances of that problem, and are more likely to make choice ``errors", where we define an error as a) choosing the lower-value option in multiattribute choice and b) choosing the less-preferred option according to a best-fit model of risk and time preferences in lottery and intertemporal choice, respectively.
-These relationships are quantitatively meaningful: multiattribute choice inconsistency and error rates are more than four times as large for choice problems with the lowest versus highest value-dissimilarity ratio, with similarly pronounced relationships in our other domains.
-Furthermore, the value dissimilarity ratio is strongly predictive of the subjective difficulty of comparisons, as measured by the uncertainty subjects report over their choices.
+\textit{\textbf{Experimental evidence.}} We conduct two sets of experiments.
+First, we assess the explanatory power of our complexity measures in large-scale binary choice datasets in our three domains: choice between induced-values multiattribute goods, lotteries, and time-dated payoff streams.
+Our measures are strongly predictive of noise in choice: subjects are 15 percentage points more likely to make inconsistent choices across repeat instances of a problem that has the highest vs. lowest level of tradeoff complexity in each domain.
+Our measures also strongly predict other proxies for complexity used in the literature, such as choice errors vis-a-vis a preference benchmark and subjective uncertainty over choices.

-Second, we run a series of experiments to demonstrate that both preference reversals and classic distortions in lottery and intertemporal valuation are in part outgrowths of comparison complexity --- specifically by showing that these patterns can be eliminated or reversed by manipulating the nature of tradeoffs as our model predicts.
+In each domain, our model of noise explains a large share of variation in choice rates not captured by existing models of preferences, and improves the predictive power of leading models in lottery and intertemporal choice by 10-22\%.
+We quantify the \textit{completeness} and \textit{restrictiveness} of our model \citep{fudenberg_measuring_2022, fudenberg_how_2023}.
+In terms of completeness, our model explains 70\% of the predictable variation in multiattribute choice, and over 90\% in lottery and intertemporal choice.
+In terms of restrictiveness, our model is less restrictive than the leading multiattribute choice model, but \textit{more} restrictive than leading models in lottery and intertemporal choice, suggesting that our gains in predictive power do not come at substantial costs to model parsimony.